franciscogarate/pyliferisk/README.md

 **Pyliferisk** is an open library written in python for life and actuarial calculation contracts, based on commonly used methodologies among actuaries (International Actuarial Notation).

-This library is able to cover all life contingencies risks (since the actuarial formulas follow the International Actuarial Notation), as well as to support the main insurance products:
+This library is able to cover all life contingencies risks (since the actuarial formulas follow the International Actuarial Notation), as well as to support the main insurance products.
-* Traditional Business
-* Term Assurance
-* Annuity
-* Unit Linked/Universal Life

 Additionally, the library can be easily tailored to any particular or local specifications, since Python is a very intuitive language.
 It is ideal not only for academic purposes, but also for professional use by actuaries (implementation of premiums and reserves modules) or by auditors (validation of reserves or capital risk models such as parallel runs).

 This library is distributed as a single file module (``lifecontingencies.py``) and has no dependencies other than the Python Standard Library.

-While pyliferisk library version 1.1 incorporated some useful basic functions to calculate the present value of cash-flows (it does present value calculations of life payment contingent) using fixed or variable discount rates, it has been discontinued from version 1.2 onwards.
-I highly recommend to use other mathematical libraries (such as SciPy and NumPy) since they are better for this purposes, moreover other potential uses such as random number generation, interpolation, etc. Please, see the section [Other libraries](#other-libraries) to known how to increase the funcionalities (as import results in MS Excel, ESG, C++ integration, etc...)

 Additionally, the package includes several life mortality tables (``mortalitytables.py``), mainly extracted from [academic textbooks](#books).

-You can find also examples for different contracts in the /examples/ folder.
-To run perfectly, please copy the example file in the same directory where you have the library.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 The author does not take any legal responsibility for the accuracy, completeness, or usefulness of the information herein.

-<h3>Why Python?</h3>

-Because computing plays an important role in the actuarial profession, but actuaries are not programmers.
-Python is friendly and easy to learn.

-Nowadays, programming is becoming an indispensable skill for actuaries.
-Python is a clear, readable syntax, powerful and fast language.
-Easy to learn, especially when you are not used to coding.
-This language lets you write quickly the code you need, without cumbersome rules or variable predefined tasks.
-It is clear, forget ending with commas and using curly brackets in functions.
-I highly recommend reading the [official introduction to python](http://www.python.org/about/)

 <a name="quick-start"></a><h2>Quick Start</h2>